joeblau/teslaapi.io/README.md

 ### How is this site organized?

-This site is broken into sections for differneet API information:
+This site is broken into sections for different API information:

-* Authencation - API commands to generate an `{access_token}` to communciate with your vehicle.
+* Authentication - API commands to generate an `{access_token}` to communicate with your vehicle.
-* Vehicles - API commands to communiate between your vehicle and your client.
+* Vehicles - API commands to communicate between your vehicle and your client.
 * Codes - Localized Tesla vehicle option codes for the [Model S](codes/model-s-options.md) and [Model X](codes/model-x-options.md)

 ### What Tesla products are supported?